stefanjudis/grunt-photobox/README.md

 - `canvas`  -> uses Canvas to show differences in screenshots.
 - `magic`   -> uses ImageMagick to show the difference of old and new screenshots.

-#### options.useImageMagick !deprecated since version 0.6.0
-Type: `Boolean`

-Default value: false

-**NOTE: This option is not supported anymore since version 0.6.0.
-If you want to use ImageMagick set it via `options.template`.**

-Switch on the usage of imageMagick to see the difference of old and new images even clearer.
-**make sure imageMagick and included commands are installed on your system:**
+If you want to use ImageMagick by setting `options.template` to `magic` **make sure ImageMagick and included commands are installed on your system:**
 Check the following commands in your environment:

 ```